jmbmartins/LogicCompiler/README.md

 - `Makefile`: Defines the build rules for the project.
 - `test.c`: Contains a test program that runs the logic compiler on several test files and checks if the output matches the expected result.

+### Test Files:

+- `declaration_tests/test_var_declaration.txt`: Tests variable declaration.
+- `declaration_tests/test_var_expression.txt`: Tests using variables in expressions.
+- `declaration_tests/test_var_multiple.txt`: Tests declaring multiple variables.
+- `declaration_tests/test_var_reassignment.txt`: Tests reassigning a value to a variable.
+- `declaration_tests/test_var_usage.txt`: Tests using a variable after it has been declared.

+- `if-else_tests/logical_op_if-else.txt`: Tests using logical operators in if-else conditions.
+- `if-else_tests/nested_if-else.txt`: Tests nested if-else statements.
+- `if-else_tests/simple_if-else.txt`: Tests simple if-else statements.

+- `loop_tests/for_loop.txt`: Tests for loops.
+- `loop_tests/while_loop.txt`: Tests while loops.

+Each of these test files contains source code in the logic language presented.
+The test program runs the logic compiler on each file and checks if the output matches the expected result.
+If the output does not match, the test fails and the program prints an error message.

 ## Features

 The logic compiler can: